-I have been passionate about programming since my first computer course instructor, Colin Patrick Brown, showed me how to calculate the binary representation of numbers.
+I have been passionate about programming since my first computer course instructor, Colin Patrick Brown, showed me how to convert numbers to binary.
 He then showed me hexadecimal, and octal.
 Mind.
 Blown.
 That course covered JSP, SSADM, Flow Schemas, COBOL, a smidgeon of C. Such a great course.
-That was just before the Millennium.
+That was just before the Millennium Bug - hence learnign COBOL.

 I decided to take my knowledge further by starting a BSC (hons) in Multimedia Computing at Northumbria University.
 That course was great because I could use the experience I had with Video and Animation and combine it with programming.

-The course was a "sandwich course" meaning there was a years placement for the third year.
+It was a "sandwich course" meaning the third year was a placement.
 I got a job with the School of the Built Environment at the same University and had a great time.
 I still have friends from there today.

-Next step was working for the Design Group.
+Next step was working for 'The Design Group'.
 They did a lot of work for Proctor and Gamble so I worked on some cool projects.
-I wasn't as famous as washing powder, but I did build a site for Lenor "in the pink" fabric softener.
+I wasn't as famous as washing powder, but I did build a site for Lenor 'in the pink' fabric softener.
 That was a great one.
 That came well under deadline, quality code too.
 The company was an old fashioned design studio for print unfortunately, so they didn't push the digital side of things.